JacobArthurs/expense-tracker-frontend/README.md

    VITE_API_URL=http://localhost:8080
    ```

-   Adjust this URL according to the Expense Tracker API's running location.
+   This URL should be adjusted according to where the Expense Tracker API is running.

 4. **Start the development server:**